mlflow/mlflow/docs/source/guides/introductory/deploy-model-to-kubernetes/index.rst

        - Install `conda <https://conda.io/projects/conda/en/latest/user-guide/install/index.html>`_
        - Clone (download) the MLflow repository via ``git clone https://github.com/mlflow/mlflow``
-       - ``cd`` into the ``examples`` directory within your clone of MLflow - we'll use this working directory for running the tutorial.
-We avoid running directly from our clone of MLflow as doing so would cause the tutorial to use MLflow from source, rather than your PyPI installation of MLflow.
+       - ``cd`` into the ``examples`` directory within your clone of MLflow - we'll use this working directory for walking through the guide.
+We avoid running directly from our clone of MLflow as doing so would use MLflow from the source (master branch), rather than your PyPI installation of MLflow.

     .. container:: R